-The rehab's team of professional staff support and monitor residents 24/7 safely though any medically assisted detox minimising any drug or alcohol withdrawal symptoms.
+The rehab's team of professional staff at our rehab in Warwickshire support and monitor residents 24/7 safely though any medically assisted alcohol detox minimising any drug or alcohol withdrawal symptoms.

-‘Alcohol detox’ is only the initial stage in the treatment of Alcoholism and Alcohol Use Disorders.
-Following the ‘alcohol detox’ it is essential that all patients engage fully with the residential rehab treatment programme.
+‘Alcohol detox’ is only the initial stage in the alcohol treatment of Alcoholism and Alcohol Use Disorders.
+Following the ‘alcohol detox’ it is essential that residents engage fully with the residential rehab programme.
 This will identify underlying emotional issues which caused the continued drinking.

-Most importantly, the residential rehab treatment programme will give you a plan for a happy, healthy alcohol-free life.
+Most importantly, the residential rehab's alcohol treatment programme will give you a plan for a happy, healthy alcohol-free life.